SafeMoon Price Hits $0.0000 on Major Exchanges (SAFEMOON)

-SafeMoon (SAFEMOON) traded down 0.6% against the dollar during the 1-day period ending at 20:00 PM E.T. on May 2nd.
-SafeMoon has a market cap of $290.59 million and approximately $25,371.00 worth of SafeMoon was traded on exchanges in the last 24 hours.
-One SafeMoon coin can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
-During the last week, SafeMoon has traded down 3.5% against the dollar.
+SafeMoon (SAFEMOON) traded 4.3% lower against the US dollar during the one day period ending at 18:00 PM Eastern on May 7th.
+SafeMoon has a total market capitalization of $272.05 million and approximately $25,366.00 worth of SafeMoon was traded on exchanges in the last 24 hours.
+One SafeMoon coin can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+During the last week, SafeMoon has traded down 6.1% against the US dollar.

 - Lido stETH (STETH) traded down 0.6% against the dollar and now trades at $2,947.45 or 0.07417648 BTC.